UPHL-BioNGS/Cecret/README.md

 # If not using amplicon-based library prep, set the 'trimmer' to 'none'
 params.trimmer = 'none'
 ```
 At UPHL, we have also sequenced monkeypox using an amplicon method.
+The default primer scheme of the 'Cecret' workflow for monkeypox was developed by IDT (https://www.idtdna.com/).
+The recommended method to use this primer set is with the corresponding profiles.
 ```
 nextflow run UPHL-BioNGS/Cecret -profile singularity,mpx,idt_mpx
 ```